-100% of your donation goes to that specific response fund, providing vital and practical supports such as clean water, sanitation and cash vouchers for food.
+100% of your donation goes to that specific appeal, providing vital and practical supports such as clean water, sanitation and cash vouchers for food.

 Every other €/£ received